Hyperloop001/Chamber-Crawler-3000/README.md

 Definition 10 : A 1 block radius denotes the 8 cells adjacent to the character or item.

+##### Player Character
+The default player character race is a shade4 that has starting stats (125 HP, 25 Atk, 25 Def).
+However, players have the option of choosing an alternate (but no less heroic) race: drow (150 HP, 25 Atk , 15 Def, all potions have their effect magnified by 1.5), vampire (50 HP, 25 Atk, 25 Def, gains 5 HP every successful attack and has no maximum HP), troll (120 HP, 25 Atk, 15 Def, regains 5 HP every turn; HP is capped at 120 HP), and goblin (110 HP, 15 Atk, 20 Def, steals 5 gold from every slain enemy).
+Max HP for all races is the starting HP, except for vampire which has no max.
+In the game board, the player character is always denoted by the ‘@’ symbol.

+##### Enemies
+Enemies are the mortal foes of our illustrious player character.
+In a traditional rogue-like, the enemy character would have some degree of artificial intelligence.
+However, for simplicity in CC3k, enemies, except for dragons, move one square randomly within the confines of the chamber they were spawned in.
+Dragons are stationary and always guard a treasure hoard.

+Enemies can be one of human (140 HP, 20 Atk, 20 Def, drops 2 normal piles of gold), dwarf (100 HP, 20 Atk, 30 Def, Vampires are allergic to dwarves and lose 5HP rather than gain), elf (140 HP, 30 Atk, 10 Def, gets two attacks against every race except drow), orcs (180 HP, 30 Atk, 25 Def, does 50% more damage to goblins), merchant (30 HP, 70 Atk, 5 Def), dragon (150 HP, 20 Atk, 20 Def, always guards a treasure hoard), and halfling (100 HP, 15 Atk, 20 Def, has a 50% chance to cause the player character to miss in combat, i.e. takes priority over player character’s ability to never miss).

+By default, merchants are neutral to all parties5.
+However, merchants can be attacked and slain by the player character.
+Attacking or slaying a Merchant will cause every Merchant from that point forward to become hostile to the player character for the rest of the game even on future floors (and will attack them if they pass within a one block radius).

+Dragons always spawn in a one block radius of its dragon hoard(see Treasure).
+That is, if a dragon hoard is spawned then a dragon is spawned.

+Upon their demise, any enemy that is not a dragon, human, or merchant will drop either a small pile or normal pile of gold (discussed below).
+This gold is immediately added to the player character’s total.

+Enemies (except dragons, who are stationary) move randomly 1 floor tile at a time, assuming the floor tile is unoccupied (see Section 3 for floor tile description).
+An enemy can never leave the room it was spawned (created) in.
+Note that enemies should be moved in a line-by-line fashion.
+That is, starting at the leftmost enemy, move all enemies on that row and then move to the next row starting with the leftmost.
+Any particular enemy should only be moved once per player action (e.g. moving to a line that has not been processed does not grant an extra move).
+However, should the player character be within a 1 block radius of an enemy then the enemy will always attack the player character.

+Enemies are denoted on the map as follows: (H)uman, d(W)arf, (E)lf, (O)rc, (M)erchant, (D)ragon,
+Half(L)ing.

 ### Building your own map/mod and play with it:
 #### Maps:
   A default map file was given as cc3kfloor.txt, just follow the same format and build your own map!
 EASY!